Policy last updated

 - Work with the Smile Squad staff to schedule dates for Smile Squad visits, including the site assessment, oral health examination visit and follow up treatment visit

-- Support Smile Squad with the school site assessment to identify an appropriate room in the school and location of the treatment van on the school site
+- Support Smile Squad with the school site assessment to identify an appropriate room in the school and location of the treatment van on the school site if required

 - Ensure Smile Squad has the necessary information about the school student cohort to ensure the appropriate services are provided